mxiamxia/aws-apm-action/README.md

 Go to your repository → Settings → Secrets and variables → Actions.

-Create a new repository secret `AWS_ROLE_TO_ASSUME` and set it to the IAM role you created in the previous step.
+Create a new repository secret `AWSAPM_ROLE_ARN` and set it to the IAM role you created in the previous step.
 You can also specify your region by setting a repository variable `AWS_REGION`.

 Create `.github/workflows/awsapm.yml` in your repository: